Index A - Z

 A heading within page content that serves to increase scanability and assist the user in finding the content they need.
 Subheads are typically larger in font size and may be styled differently to emphasize their importance.

-Similar or related data arranged in rows and columns of cells.
+Similar or related data is arranged in rows and columns of cells.

 The user interface is the space where interaction between humans and machines occurs with the goal of effective operation and feedback.